seth586/guides/FreeNAS/freenas_4_electrum.md

 ```
 # /usr/local/bin/electrum-personal-server /usr/local/etc/electrum.conf
 ```
 Now on your client machine, make sure tor browser is open and connected.
-In windows, right click on the electrum shortcut, select `properties`, then append `-1 -s myprivateonionaddressocyn4rixm632jid.onion:50002:s` after the executable path `"C:\Program Files (x86)\Electrum\electrum-3.3.4.exe"`.
+In windows, right click on the electrum shortcut, select `properties`, then change the shortcut (keep the program path) `"C:\Program Files (x86)\Electrum\electrum-3.3.4.exe" -1 -s myprivateonionaddressocyn4rixm632jid.onion:50002:s`.
 Select `OK` to save and exit.
 Now start your electrum client, it should connect, even from a remote internet connection!

 ## Startup Script
 Terminating your SSH will also terminate electrum-personal-server, so lets close it with Ctrl+C, then run the process supervised with `daemon` called at startup with a rc.d service script: